themysticsavages/cloudbot-discord/README.md

 cloudbot-discord is a file server for Discord.
 It is best used in a __private Discord server__ since they are usually more formal than public ones.
 But you can put it in a public server if you want.
 This program is in __perpetual beta__, and it supports creating and deleting files and folders, listing the contents of a directory, and changing directories.
 You cannot write to files as of now, but it will be updated to include this feature soon, however.

+(btw, in case you are a feminist reading console logs, yes, the bot is referred to as a he)

 ## Requirements

 You will need Node.JS and the npm module 'Discord'.
 If you want to use the bot in Discord, link it to a server of yours [here](https://discord.com/api/oauth2/authorize?client_id=835841382882738216&scope=bot&permissions=68608).
 Then download the bot, modify the token at the bottom of the file, then run the JS program.